-Praised as a “musician with great poetic phrasing and poised lyrical nature” (The Columbian article), Eloise Kim is a 25-year old Korean-American concert pianist.
+Praised by Washington Post's The Columbian as a “musician with great poetic phrasing and poised lyrical nature” Eloise Kim is a 26-year old Korean-American concert pianist.
 Ms. Kim performs solo recitals and chamber music concerts extensively throughout the United States and Canada.
 She has regularly been featured at the Colburn Contemporary Ensemble concerts in Los Angeles, The Best of Colburn winter concert series in Three Rivers, California, and the Stecher and Horowitz Foundation Young Artist Series around New York City.
-Ms. Kim has soloed concerti with the Vancouver Symphony (USA), Columbia Symphony, and Jefferson Symphony in Colorado, Beaverton Symphony, and the Valley Catholic High School Orchestra.
+Ms. Kim has soloed concerti with the Vancouver Symphony (USA), Jefferson Symphony in Colorado, and the Columbia and Beaverton Symphony Orchestras in Oregon.

 Ms. Kim has had numerous award recognitions, including grand-prize of the Pinault International Piano Competition where she had her Carnegie Weill Recital Hall debut at age 11, semi-finalist of the Gina Bachauer International Piano Competition, and a finalist of the New York International Piano Competition.
 Kim won top prizes in the Lennox, Kingsville, WPPC (dedicated to Leon Fleisher), and Jefferson Young Artists International piano competitions.
 Recently in 2014, Kim received the Jack Kent Cooke Foundation Graduate Arts Award, one of only 20 young artists in the United States to receive this award of a total of $100,000 scholarship for her graduate studies.
 Eloise has been a scholarship recipient of the Chopin National Foundation of the United States, featured young artist at Chamber Music Northwest, and a recipient of the Beaux Arts Society Award in Portland, Oregon.